ContentStudio Review + Tutorial

 In this section, I will show you how to create an “Articles Links to Social Media” automation campaign from scratch on ContentStudio.

-Click on “New Campaign” link under “Articles Links to Social Media” automation recipe.
+Click on “New Campaign” button under “Articles Links to Social Media” automation recipe.

 Provide a name for your new social media automation campaign.

-In step 3, you can build your automation campaign.
+In the step 2, you can build your automation campaign.

 If you already have set up custom topics, you can use that option to fetch content.